pomerium/documentation/content/docs/guides/verify-jwt.md

 If you define the `issuer` and `audience` parameters, `PomeriumVerifier` verifies their values against the claims provided by the identity provider.

 The `issuer` and `audience` parameters should both be set to the domain of the **upstream application** without the prefixed protocol (for example, `httpbin.corp.example.com`).

+<b>Note:</b> We strongly recommend that you explicitly define the expected issuer and audience claims.
+Relying on a TOFU policy is dangerous in ephemeral serverless environments (such as AWS Lamda or Cloud Run), where applications are typically short-lived.

   </div>
 </details>